Oven-Baked Brown Rice Risotto was long in coming.

 • Simmer in the oven – Add the 3 cups of broth and salt/pepper to taste, then place the lid on the Dutch oven.
 Simmer, covered, in the oven for 55 minutes.
 Don't peek!
 While the risotto is cooking, grate the cheese.

 • Finish – Pull the risotto out of the oven and add the the cheese, 2 T butter, 1/2 cup of warm broth, and the half-and-half.
-Stir vigorously, then fold in the roasted veg or any other pre-prepared ingredients you're using that weren't already added in in step 2.
+Stir vigorously, then fold in the roasted veg or any other pre-prepared ingredients you're using.
 Top with the fresh herbs and black pepper.

 Notes